-The Department of Cellular and Integrative Physiology hosts the Integrative Physiology & Molecular Medicine (IPMM) Doctoral Program, one of seven programs that comprise the University of Nebraska Medical Center's (UNMC) Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS).
-The IPMM doctoral program consists of more than 50 faculty from 28 different colleges and departments across UNMC.
+The IPMM doctoral program, one of seven programs that comprise the University of Nebraska Medical Center's (UNMC) Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS), consists of more than 50 faculty from 28 different colleges and departments across UNMC.
 Complementary research interests and successful collaborations among IPMM faculty provide graduate students with diverse research and learning experiences that emphasize the cellular and molecular processes underscoring coordinated integration of organ systems within the body.
 All new PhD students must enroll in the IGPBS and can enter IPMM directly as a "single-program" IPMM student or after completing the fall semester as a "multi-program" IGPBS student (please see IGPBS Admissions for more information on committed versus non-committed students).

 Matthew C. Zimmerman, PhD

-Chair of the IPMM Graduate Program
+Director of the IPMM Doctoral Program